 Imagine yourself coming home, changing your clothes and going to a special room where everything around you is dedicated for a sole purpose – your deep, soothing, calming relaxation.

 Every single thing here feels Zen and invites you to immerse in a calming meditation…

-This is a meditation room – your sanctuary, a hidden space where you can relax and shut off the world completely.
+This is a meditation room – your sanctuary, a hidden space where you can relax and shut off the world entirely.

 Having a meditation room (or simply a corner) can be incredibly beneficial to your mental health.

-Not only it gives you a space to meditate but it also works as a perfect hideout when you just want to be by yourself (I can almost hear all the introverts cheering!)
+Not only it gives you a space to meditate, but it also works as a perfect hideout when you want to be by yourself (I can almost hear all the introverts cheering!)

 A nice and inviting meditation room can also encourage you to stick with your self care habits like mindfulness and journaling.